 Go to gmass.co/dashboard or click the Dashboard button at the top of Gmail if you have the GMass Chrome extension installed.

-From the dashboard, you can click on any of the statistics, such as Recipients, Opens, Clicks to download a CSV file of the data behind each metric.
+Once you find your campaign, click on any of the statistics, such as Recipients, Opens, Clicks to open a panel on the right side of the screen with more details.
+And from there, you can download a CSV or Microsoft Excel file of the data behind each metric.
+Or export the data to Google Sheets.

 2. Web-based Responsive Reports